1newstar/OracleScripts/Docs/sources/RMANRestore.rst

     oradim -delete -sid azdba01

-You may wish to remove the files from the backup area, ``e:\backups\azdba01`` in this exercise, if they are no longer required.
-You will obviously *not* be deleting these files if they were accessed via a full UNC pathname from the source server!
+If, and only if, you physically copied the backup files from the source server to the destination server, you may now wish to remove said files from the backup area, ``e:\backups\azdba01`` in this exercise, as they are no longer required.